aidantwoods/swift-paseto/Documentation/README.md

 }
 ```

+*there are computed properties which are accessible too, these will be
+covered later*.

+## Creating a Paseto Message

+Paseto messages can be constructed by either encrypting or signing data,
+in which case a Paseto message (as a `Blob`) will be the output format.

+A Paseto messages can also be constructed from a recieved message:

-`init?(_:)` is a failible initializer, which is where you should provide
+`init?(_:)` is a failible initializer, and is where you should provide
 a received Paseto message in its `String` representation.

 For example, if you expect `message` to store a version 2 signed Paseto message
-as a `String`, then you should use the following:
+as a `String`, use the following:

 ```swift
 guard let blob = Blob<Signed<Version2>>(message) else { ... }